halfwhole/jenkins-docker/README.md

-# Readme
+# Setting Up

 We'll set up a single Jenkins master and agent with the following steps.

 ## Master

-Run `docker-compose up -d` in the project directory, which will run the Jenkins master on `localhost:8080`.
+Run `docker-compose up [-d] master` in the project directory, which will serve the Jenkins master on `localhost:8080`.
+The Jenkins master's home directory is mounted and can be accessed locally on `/master/app/`.

-Follow the given installation steps as usual; the administrator password may be seen in the Docker logs for the master container.
+Follow the given installation steps as usual.

 ## Agent